The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 Well, there might be a few, but they're kooks, don't you see?

-They're old-fashioned, they're racist, they're not hip.
+They're not hip.

 They haven't gotten with the times.

-They're holding on to a long-ago past that can never ever be again.
+They're holding on to a long-ago past that can never, ever be again.

-The real hipsters, the people in the know, the vast majority of people realize that Redskins is horribly racist, demeaning and insulting.
+The real hipsters, the people in the know, the vast majority of people, realize that Redskins is horribly racist, demeaning, and insulting.

-The vast majority of Americans realize it's got to go, and yet that's that but that's how it's covered.
+The vast majority of Americans realize it's got to go.

-That's how the stories presented each and every liberal story is that way.
+And every liberal story is that way.

 Everything the media covers, the assumption is everybody agrees with them.

-There is no more any debate.
+There is no longer any debate.

 There is no disagreement.